FATac/fatac.github.com/_sources/configuration.txt

 **THUMBNAIL_WIDTH** and **THUMBNAIL_HEIGHT** determines the size of generated thumbnails.

-**MEDIA_CONVERSION_PROFILES** enumerates video/audio file extensions suitable for conversion, ordered by profile number (e.g.: "dv" is profile 1, "mpg" is profile 2, etc.).
+**MEDIA_CONVERSION_PROFILES** enumerates video/audio file extensions suitable for conversion, ordered by profile number (e.g.: "dv mpg avi mov" formats are converted with profile 1 and 2, "aif wav mp3" format is converted to profile 3).

+**MEDIA_PROFILES_DESCRIPTION** enumerates profiles descriptions.
+This information can be shown at every media URL that appears in object templates (see Visualization).

 **MEDIA_AUTOCONVERT** set to "true" if you require that video/audo files to be converted once uploaded.
 Otherwise you can use "convert" service (see Managing Media section).